 I had a young lady in her early teens, clever bright with type 1 diabetes had been diagnosed as a toddler.
 Mum a single parent in an extremely stressful job as well as life.

 I visited this family either once a week or fortnightly, being supportive looking at diets, activities, number of ‘hypo’s’ we went through everything all with the aim of trying to bring her HbA1c within set markers (three monthly blood test to check on the overall average blood glucose, over the last three months).
-I left their home each time concerned and worried was I actually making any impact.
+I left their home each time concerned and worried was I actually making an impact.

-Then on one such visit she had to do a presentation in front of her class or year.
+Then on one such visit, she had to do a presentation in front of her class or year.
 She decided that she would talk about her diabetes and asked me if I would take a look to see if she had left anything out.
 So I looked, I couldn’t believe what she had written, I had spent weeks months visiting to aid her control and there in black and white was the evidence that she knew diabetes inside out upside and sideways.

-A lot of banter followed and the lesson I learnt was that as a health professional I can educate, support, hold hands to comfort but the expert in your care is not me, I may have access to research and evidence on the way forward in prevention, the real expert is you.
+A lot of banter followed and the lesson I learned was that as a health professional I can educate, support, hold hands to comfort but the expert in your care is not me, I may have access to research and evidence on the way forward in prevention, the real expert is you.